namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 12/15/23
+- Will review it with Jess and fix any issues found
+- Will be off at 12pm central

 ### 12/14/23
-- Will have a staring contest with the excel sheet adding placeholders
+- Continued working on the contract compliance theme - 2137

 ### 12/13/23
 - Started working on the contract compliance theme - 2137